 Our Local Development Scheme sets out the detailed timetable for the plan review.

-Following consultation on the first part of the Preferred Approach stage, concerning 'strategy', we are now in a position to consult on the remaining elements through the- 'Preferred Approach Sites and Settlements' and 'Preferred Approach - Town Centres and Retail' papers.
+Following consultation on the first part of the Preferred Approach stage, concerning 'strategy', we consulted on the remaining elements through the- 'Preferred Approach Sites and Settlements' and 'Preferred Approach - Town Centres and Retail' papers between January and February 2017.

-The Settlements and Sites paper sets out our preferred approach to future development in various settlements across the district and for the sites necessary to deliver planned growth.
+The Settlements and Sites paper set out our preferred approach to future development in various settlements across the district and for the sites necessary to deliver planned growth.

 Draft Integrated Impact Assessment - Preferred Approach (January 2017) (PDF File, 1,050kb)